Campbellton Neighbourhood Association

 Once easy to miss, Raven Park and the Baikie Island Nature Reserve have been thoughtfully restored into a place people now seek out and return to.
 Native plantings are helping revive local ecosystems, while a new parking area and entrance trail make the park more welcoming and accessible.

 Indigenous-led elements, including the Indigenous Archway and the carved bear, anchor the park in story, respect, and connection.
-Nearby, Ravens & Portal, Station #4 on Quinny’s Quest along the Campbellton Loop, adds a layer of storytelling and exploration to the experience.
-The public art, a new parking lot, and the upgraded pathways invite visitors to slow down, explore, and experience the land in a meaningful way.
+These beautiful pieces of art were carved by Bill, Greg, and Junior Henderson of the Wei Wai Kum First Nation.
+Nearby, the Ravens & Portal, Station #4 on Quinny’s Quest along the Campbellton Loop, adds a layer of storytelling and exploration to the experience.

 This restoration was made possible through partnerships with the Rotary Club of Campbell River, the City of Campbell River, the Province of British Columbia, and Island Coastal Economic Trust.